luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 - FIFO
 	- choose oldest buffer
 	- bad when, eg: catalog pages would've been the oldest but we want to keep them there.
+	How to make it better
+	- make each buffer keep last replaced time
+	- order by it
+	-